Who are we?

 - participate in PMI surveys or (where permitted by law) PMI competitions or promotions in relation to events; or

-- attend an event that a PMI affiliate has organised.
+- attend an event that a PMI affiliate has organized.

 We may collect information about you automatically.
 Typically this will happen when you:

-- attend an event that a PMI affiliate has organised (e.g. through sensors at the event that connect with mobile technology);
+- attend an event that a PMI affiliate has organized (e.g. through sensors at the event that connect with mobile technology);

 - communicate with us (for example, through a touchpoint; or social media platforms);